pentagramswheel/libra/README.md

 ###### Instance Variables
 1. `boolean started` - a flag for checking whether the draft has started or not.
 2. `int numDraft` - the formal number of the draft, with respect to the draft maps in `Events`.
+3. `DraftProcess draftProcess` - the formal process for the draft's execution.
-3. `List<DraftPlayer> players` - the core (8) players of the draft.
+4. `List<DraftPlayer> players` - the core (8) players of the draft.
-4. `List<DraftPlayer> subs` - the subs of the draft, if any.
+5. `List<DraftPlayer> subs` - the subs of the draft, if any.
+6. `int captain1` - the index of team one's captain.
+7. `int captain2` - the index of team two's captain.
-5. `int subsNeeded` - the amount of subs needed for the draft at any given time.
+8. `int subsNeeded` - the amount of subs needed for the draft at any given time.
-6. `Role draftRole` - the section of MIT which this draft is occurring in.
+9. `Role draftRole` - the section of MIT which this draft is occurring in.
-7. `TextChannel draftChat` - the draft chat which this draft is linked to.
+10. `TextChannel draftChat` - the draft chat which this draft is linked to.

 ----